Why virtual reality experiences are the future of L&D

 Level 4: Working life

 At this level, it is all about the actual creation of value within the learning environment.
-It involves colleagues working together to create deliverables for clients and learning as they create the final product.
+It involves colleagues working together to create deliverable for in/external clients and learn as they create the final product.
 This level helps people to solve problems, network and gain new contacts.

 These distinct levels show the potential of embracing the implementation of 3D learning in organizations.
 If linked back to the real world, such learning will have a real impact in our daily working lives.